Career Definition for Computer Electronics Technicians

 For those with an interest in the design and development of computer components, a career in computer hardware engineering could be considered.
 Hardware engineers draft plans for new computer parts, such as circuit boards, routers and processors.
 They also test the system or equipment after completion, analyze findings and coordinate manufacturing activities.

 To gain employment in this occupation, a bachelor's degree in computer engineering or a related field is required, and some larger organizations prefer applicants with a master's degree.
-The BLS predicts slower than average growth of computer hardware engineering positions during the 2012-2022 decade, and these professionals earned a median salary of $100,920, according to 2012 BLS statistics.
+The BLS predicts slower than average growth of computer hardware engineering positions during the 2014-2024 decade at 3%, and these professionals earned a median salary of $111,730, according to 2015 BLS statistics.

 Somewhat similar to a computer hardware engineer, an electronics engineer designs electrical parts and systems for industrial, commercial and government devices and products.
 Testing the quality and performance of electronics, estimating customer costs and implementing design revisions are other additional job responsibilities for this type of engineer.

 A bachelor's degree in electronics engineering is required by employers, and obtaining a professional engineering license could provide a competitive advantage.
-Based on BLS data from May 2012, electronics engineers earned a median yearly income of $91,820.
-The BLS also expects over 12,000 jobs to open up in the fields of electrical and electronics engineering from 2012-2022.
+Based on BLS data from May 2015, electronics engineers earned a median yearly income of $95,230.
+The BLS also expects at least 100 jobs to be lost in the fields of electrical and electronics engineering from 2014-2024.